What is salmonellosis?

-- Bleach is the best method to kill salmonella bacteria in the environment at a ratio of 1:32.
-Clean surfaces before application of bleach as organic matter deactivates it.
+- Bleach is the best method to kill Salmonella bacteria in the environment at a ratio of 1:32.
+Clean surfaces before the application of bleach as organic matter deactivates it.

 - Leave the bleach solution on surfaces for a minimum of 10 minutes.
 Rinse thoroughly with clean, fresh water after contact with bleach and dry well.